10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 df = df.drop_duplicates()
 df.columns = df.columns.str.strip()
 ```
-You might also notice that there are two seperate columns for date and time of day.
+You might also notice that there are two separate columns for date and time of day.
 Let's go ahead and combine those into one column, I named it 'TIMESTAMP' (make sure you import datetime first).

 ```python
 df['TIMESTAMP'] = pd.to_datetime((df.DATE + ' ' + df.TIME), format='%m/%d/%Y %H:%M:%S')